 Location: Old Town (4 Miles North of Downtown San Diego)

-Directions from Google Maps to 2510 Juan Street in San Diego, CA 92110.
-(Located at the corner with Harney Street.)
+Directions from Google Maps to 2733 San Diego Avenue in San Diego, CA 92110.
+(One block from the Old Town State Park Information Center)

 Traffic – It is relatively easy to reach Old Town since it is close to both the I-5 and I-8 freeways.
 Traffic on the I-5 is not bad in this area.
 You will have some heavy delays if you need to head east on I-8 during the evening rush hour.
 There will also be a slight delay if you need to head west on I-8 to the end of the freeway during the evening rush hour.
 (Learn how to get the latest traffic updates.)

-Transit - The Mormon Battalion site is about 7 blocks southeast of the San Diego Trolley Station in Old Town.
-It is served by the Blue and Green trolley lines.
-You will walk through Old Town San Diego Historic State Park to reach the museum.
-The walk is slightly uphill most of the way.
+Transit - The Blue and Green lines of the San Diego Trolley stop at the Old Town station, which is about one long block away from the Wells Fargo Museum.
+This is the best way to get in and out of Old Town.
 (See San Diego Transit Information for information on using the online Transit Planner that will plan your route to Old Town and to print out a Trolley Schedule.)